Scroggins covers pandemic response, projects in State of the County address - Shelby County Reporter

 In his first State of the County presentation, Scroggins started by reflecting on how the COVID-19 pandemic ushered in unprecedented changes for his staff, local businesses and the county’s nearly 218,000 residents in mid-March.

 “It’s been a very unique year, obviously, to start off in this position with things that have occurred,” Scroggins said.
-“It’s been a challenge, but it’s also been an opportunity to step in with both feet and try to direct and lead our county government operations in a manner that we’re consistent and continuous to be able to serve all of our customers.
+“It’s been a challenge, but it’s also been an opportunity to step in with both feet and try to direct and lead our county government operations in a manner that we’re consistent and continuously able to serve all of our customers.
 I appreciate our staff most of all for what they have done through this pandemic.”

 The pandemic’s effects were immediate and far-reaching, resulting in changes in operations, policies and procedures; concerns of staff or customer exposures; employment and economic development issues; and stresses on resources, Scroggins said.